ashwin975/Formula1-Azure-Project/README.md

 This project leveraged the power of Azure Data Lake Gen2 for Datalake, Azure Databricks for processing the transformation, and Azure Key Vault for securely accessing the data from Datalake within the Notebook.

 ## 🔑 Learnings and achievements.
-- ✅ Build an Architecture diagram for data flow ( raw -> processed -> presentation)
+- ✅ Build an Efficient data flow layers ( raw -> processed -> presentation)
+- ✅ Monitoring and Managing Pipelines with Azure Monitor service
+- ✅ Setup up (CI/CD) pipelines to facilitate testing, deployment, and production phases
-- ✅ Build Data Lake using Azure Data Lake Gen 2
+- ✅ Build Delta Lake in Azure databricks for ACID transactions
+- ✅ Created External and Managed tables using Spark (PySpark and Spark SQL)
 - ✅ Securely stored the secrets/credentials using Azure Key Vault
 - ✅ Transformed the data using Azure Databricks for reporting and analysis
-- ✅ Analyzed the data using Databricks and created Dashboard
+- ✅ Analyzed the data using Databricks and created Dashboards using Power BI
-- ✅ Good understanding of the data to implement a business use case
-- ✅ Created External and Managed tables using Spark (PySpark and Spark SQL)

 ## 🏛️ Architecture: